JuliaAI/MLJ.jl/docs/src/working_with_tasks.md

 # Working with Tasks

-In MLJ a *task* is a synthesis of three elements: *data*, an *interpretation* of data, and a *learning objective*.
-Once one has a task - no more and no less - one is ready to choose a learning model.
+In MLJ a *task* is a synthesis of three elements: *data*, an *interpretation* of that data, and a *learning objective*.
+Once one has a task one is ready to choose learning models.

 ### Scientific types and the interpretation of data